learn-co-students/ttt-8-turn-ruby-intro-000/README.md

    |   |
 ```

 Great!
 Now the next thing the CLI needs to do is kick off a turn of the game.
-We know we're going to build a `#turn` method to encapsulate that procedure, so even though we haven't defined it yet, let's add the call to the inevidable `#turn` method to our CLI right now.
+We know we're going to build a `#turn` method to encapsulate that procedure, so even though we haven't defined it yet, let's add the call to the soon-to-be-coded `#turn` method to our CLI right now.

 Edit `bin/turn`:

 ```ruby
 #!/usr/bin/env ruby